istvano/docker-best-practices/README.md

 To handle logs in your service easily, write all your logs to `stdout`.
 This uniform process makes it easy for the docker daemon to grab this stream.

 For more detailed information see [The Twelve-Factor App](https://12factor.net/logs) and [Configure logging drivers](https://docs.docker.com/engine/admin/logging/overview/).

+###  Volumes
+Volumes in your image are created when the container is running not when the image is created.
+During build process the data on your defined volumes should not be changed / modified.
+It shuold only be used when running the container.

+### ENV
+Variables not needed during the build process should be added to the buttom of the Dockerfile for better readability.